anhldbk/avro/README.md

 I want to make a `code-first` RPC platform with Avro for encoding & gRPC first for transport.

-This fork is a journey to make [AVRO-2723](https://issues.apache.org/jira/browse/AVRO-2723?page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel&focusedCommentId=17031652#)
+This fork is a journey to realize [AVRO-2723](https://issues.apache.org/jira/browse/AVRO-2723?page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel&focusedCommentId=17031652#).
+Some works are already merged in Apache Avro v1.10.0[PR #842](https://github.com/apache/avro/pull/842).

 Several changes are made